Skip to content

 The SYNTH tab in the standalone macOS app

-The SYNTH tab gathers the traditional-synthesis elements that sit on top of the granular core: the two Spectral Array Oscillator (SAO) columns โ€” per-layer phase-vocoder synths โ€” a Voice Interaction panel between them for cross-layer routing, a Sub Oscillator, and the VCA and Filter envelopes that shape each played note.
-The Resonator lives on the SYNTH tab in compact layouts and elsewhere in the desktop layout; see the section below.
+The SYNTH tab gathers the traditional-synthesis elements that sit on top of the granular core: the two Spectral Array Oscillator (SAO) columns โ€” per-layer phase-vocoder synths โ€” a Voice Interaction panel between them for cross-layer routing, a Sub Oscillator, and the Envelopes & MIDI column that holds the VCA + filter ADSRs alongside the per-layer root notes and glide.

 Spectral panel (Spectral Array Oscillator)

 Each layer has its own Spectral Array Oscillator (SAO) column that sits at the head of the SYNTH tab โ€” Layer 1's panel on the left, Layer 2's on the right, with the Voice Interaction panel between them.
-The SAO is a phase-vocoder-based synth that captures or generates a spectral frame and then re-tunes, re-shapes, and re-pitches it.
-It is MIDI-responsive and polyphonic โ€” held notes drive multiple voices through a single SAO instance.
+The SAO is a phase-vocoder-based synth that treats each layer's post-grain audio as a stream of frequency-domain frames, then captures, re-shapes, and re-tunes them.
+It is MIDI-responsive and polyphonic โ€” held notes drive multiple internal voices through a single SAO instance.

 Top toggles

-A row of three toggles runs along the panel header:
+A row of three toggles runs along the panel header.
+They use the spectral-synth pill style with the layer's accent fill when engaged:

 Toggle Behaviour